chris-krenz/opentrons_protocols/protocols/OT-Flex/promega_miniprep/README.md

 ### Robot Set-up
 Before automation, download the promega_miniprep.py file, edit the parameter to fit your needs, and import it into the Opentrons software.\
 Set up the Flex accordingly to what the software shows.
+>[!IMPORTANT]
+>The liquid amount displayed is always the bare minimum, perfect liquid dispersion may not always be guaranteed, it is suggested to add an extra reagent to prevent bubbles everytime.

 <details>
 <summary>Click here for further information about how to set-up for your first time</summary>